justmavi/sampquery/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation (README.md) has been updated to reflect this change

 <!--
-  🎉 Thank you for contributing and making TypeORM even better!
+  🎉 Thank you for contributing and making SAMPQuery even better!
 -->